I live in the cold north country on an old farm with my hubby, 3 cats, and 2 dogs. We enjoy our little farm and the wildlife around us.

 He tried to argue with me about it, but I proved to him he was wrong.
 We got a good laugh from it.

-A Quote From Pastor Martin Niemoeller (Nazi Victim)
+A Quote From Pastor Martin Niemoeller (Victim of Nazis)

 "When the people fear their government there is tyranny; when the government fears the people, there is liberty." —Thomas Jefferson